 Best removable brace brands in the UK

-Invisalign has been operating for over 20 years, and is probably the best removable brace brand if you want a well-established company that has been refining and improving their aligners for a long time.
+Invisalign aligners have been available for over 20 years, and the system has treated over 11 million smiles to date.
+This is probably the best removable brace brand if you want a well-established company that has been refining and improving its aligners for a long time.
 Other in-office brands to consider include ClearCorrect and Smilelign.

 If you're leaning towards in-office treatment, you can easily search for Invisalign providers in your area.
 They have a big network so you should have several to choose from nearby.
 Then, book an appointment for a no-obligation consultation and treatment plan.

 You can watch the following video for a recap of what removable aligner braces look like and how they work:

 Removable braces are an appealing option for many adults and teens who want straighter teeth but would prefer to avoid traditional fixed braces.
 There are several good brands to choose from, but the Invisalign system has the strongest history of successful cases.